idrak888/idrak888/README.md

 ### Hi there 👋

 - 🎓 I’m currently in second year Computer Science
-- 🔭 Exploring Tailwind CSS
+- 🔭 Exploring Machine Learning with Python
 - ⚡️ Working on my algorithms and data structures fundamentals